Posted in:

 Bregenzerwald, or the forest of Bregenz in plain English, is among the lesser-known parts of Austria.
 The region in the far west of Austria, in the state of Vorarlberg, deserves much more attention.
 Join us on a slightly different journey into the nature and culture of Bregenzerwald.

-A trip around the Bregenzerwald in Vorarlberg can be far more than just hiking in wonderful nature.
-You should also enjoy local culinary delights and let the distinctive artistic expressions you find everywhere in the region, in architecture and art, be part of your experience.
+A trip around the Bregenzerwald in Vorarlberg can be far more than hiking in wonderful nature.
+You should also enjoy local culinary delights and let the distinctive artistic expressions of architecture and art you find everywhere in and region be part of your experience.
 Furthermore, the area has flourished as a go-to place for cultural events.
 We have travelled around the Bregenzerwald during the summer and winter to get a taste of the region.

 Small but varied